 The Clean, Burn, Shape Program

 Orenda International does also promote a Clean, Burn, Shape program.
-There is a 10 day and a 30 day version, which are both designed to promote weight loss.
+There are a 10 day and 30-day version, which are both designed to promote weight loss.
 Basically, the program uses the following four products from the company.

 - Clean: Promoted as a detox and cleansing product.
 Mostly just contains various plant-based extracts.
 These may offer benefits or may not.
 Oddly, it also contains 3 grams of sugar, which is undesirable for a detox product.